-Mechanism Description Volatility as a Tagged Value Enterprise Architect provides a series of properties for requirements but additional properties can be created to record other properties such as a requirement's volatility or the source of the Requirement.
-This is achieved using the UML Tagged Value mechanism which allows any element including requirements to have one or more tags applied representing some property which can be assigned a value.
-Enterprise Architect has extended this mechanism and allows the modeler to create a list of values that can be chosen from a drop down list using the Predefined Structured Tagged Values .
-This allows a team to define their own list of volatility values such as extreme, high, medium low, minimal.
+Mechanism Description Volatility as a Tagged Value Enterprise Architect provides a series of properties for requirements, but addition properties can be created to record other properties such as a requirement's volatility or the source of the Requirement.
+This is achieved using the UML Tagg Value mechanism, which allows any element including requirements to have one more tags applied, representing some property that can be assigned a value.
+Enterprise Architect has extended this mechanism and allows the modeler to crea a list of values that can be chosen from a drop down list using the Predefined Structured Tagged Values.
+This allows a team to define their own list of volatility values, such as extreme, high, medium low, minimal.
 REQ021 - List Stock Levels tags Volatility = Medium notes A facility will exist to list current stock levels and to manually update stock quantities if physical checking reveals inconsistencies.
 Using Baselines The Baseline facility is a powerful tool that enables a user to take a snapshot of a model or more typically a model fragment and then as the model is developed to compare the new version of the model to the baseline thus identifying anything that has changed since the baseline was taken.
 Baselines have general applicability but are particularly useful with requirements management where requirements are often said to be signed-off or frozen and any alterations to them must be registered as a change.
 The Baseline tool has a Compare utility that conveniently lists changes between the current model and the baseline.

-Comparing package Manage Inventory against baseline version 3 Baseline Comparison × ✓ 2 Model Elements Image Inventory Image Inventory Status Realization I Target: ("Functional" REQ019 - Manage Inventory) "Functional" REQ020 - Receive Items "Functional" REQ021 - List Stock Levels Changed Changed Changed Searches for churning requirements Enterprise Architect has a sophisticated search facility that allows a across a selected Package or the entire repository and locate element fined grained criteria.
-This can be used to locate requirements that he changed by searching for a change in the modification date before a thus providing a list of stable requirements.
-Alternatively if volatility using a Tagged Value , all elements with a specified volatility could search facility returns a list of elements that can be located in the Pr and the search can be used as the basis of a Model View that could volatile or alternatively non-volatile requirements. tts that meet have not a specified date, ty has been set d be located.
+Comparing package Manage Inventory against baseline version 3 .2 🗗 Baseline Comparison  🗙 🗇 🐢 🔸 🛧 📜 褐 🍓 🐄 🔡 👀 🖳 🐵 Model Elements Status Manage Inventory E Wanage Inventory G Wanage Inventory Circulturials Regults - Manage inventory Links Realization Target: ("Functional" REQ019 - Manage Inventory) Changed Changed "Functional" REQ021 - List Stock Levels Changed Searches for churning requirements Enterprise Architect has a sophisticated search facility that allows a across a selected Package or the entire repository and locate element fined grained criteria.
+This can be used to locate requirements that changed by searching for a change in the modification date before a thus providing a list of stable requirements.
+Alternatively if volatili using a Tagged Value, all elements with a specified volatility could search facility returns a list of elements that can be located in the Pr and the search can be used as the basis of a Model View that could volatile or alternatively non-volatile requirements. nts that meet have not a specified date, ty has been set l be located.
 The roject Browser